fernando-jimenezh/Blue-Team-Labs/README.md

 IT professional with more than 15 years of experience in infrastructure, networking, technical support and systems administration.

-Currently working in defensive cybersecurity, security monitoring and SOC operations, with hands-on experience in:

-* SIEM Administration
-* Security Monitoring
-* Security Event Analysis
-* Alert Triage
-* Log Correlation
-* Endpoint Security
-* Initial Incident Response
-* Windows and Linux Security Monitoring
+Currently transitioning and specializing in defensive cybersecurity, with a strong focus on Security Operations, Threat Hunting, Detection Engineering and Incident Response.

-This repository documents my practical laboratories, investigations, detections, use cases and continuous learning journey toward advanced Blue Team roles.
+This repository documents my professional journey, practical laboratories, technical investigations and continuous learning path toward advanced Blue Team roles.

 ---